 Come and be a part of this cultural event that celebrates talent!

 The film submissions of the applicants will be judged by a distinguished global jury panel, and the selected films will be screened at the TGIFF event in India.
-The winners in each given category will be awarded a Certificate of Appreciation, Trophy, and a Cash Prize.
+The winners in each given category will be awarded a Certificate of Appreciation, Trophy.

 Selected projects from all the categories will be screened before the public at the first annual The Great Indian Film Festival.
 Since the submission of a project constitutes acceptance of these Entry Rules and Regulations by you, please review this document carefully.